|

 These had become so much dilapidated and moss-covered that their inscriptions

-very generously provided the means to have them entirely renovated, surrounded
+has very generously provided the means to have them entirely renovated,

-with a new wrought-iron fence, and otherwise much improved ,so that they may
+surrounded with a new wrought-iron fence, and otherwise much improved ,so

 The names could be given of many others, as worthy and patriotic, who